atnguyen246/pc-troubleshooting-toolkit-project/README.md

 # pc-troubleshooting-toolkit-project
-Help Desk Final Project for CIS20638A0
+Help Desk Final Project for CIS20638A0 Trevor Lewis